Rory Holden: Walsall

 On 26 July 2019, he joined League Two club Walsall on a season-long loan following a trial period.
 He made 36 appearances in the 2019–20 season, and though he played in a variety of positions he particularly impressed in an advanced midfield role.
 He scored his first goal in English football on 15 February 2020, with his 93rd-minute strike securing a 3–2 victory over Northampton Town at the Bescot Stadium.

 On 11 August 2020, he re-joined Walsall on a permanent deal for an undisclosed fee.
 He made a good start to the 2020–21 season, playing on the right-wing and equalling his season-high goals tally of two by mid-October as the "Saddlers" put together a 12-game unbeaten run in the league.
-However he suffered a knee injury before a game at Salford City in December 2020, and though he made a brief return to action the following April in which he was described as a "a breath of fresh air" by interim head coach Brian Dutton, he would then suffer a further setback and was ruled out for the entirety of the 2021–22 campaign, with head coach Matt Taylor stating that he had to undergo another procedure after seeing "the best knee specialist in the country".
+However, he suffered a knee injury before a game at Salford City in December 2020, and though he made a brief return to action the following April in which he was described as a "a breath of fresh air" by interim head coach Brian Dutton, he would then suffer a further setback and was ruled out for the entirety of the 2021–22 campaign, with head coach Matt Taylor stating that he had to undergo another procedure after seeing "the best knee specialist in the country".
 He left Walsall upon the expiry of his contract in June 2022.

 Port Vale

 In June 2022, he began training with League One side Port Vale, who were managed by Darrell Clarke, Holden's former boss at Walsall.
 The club reportedly offered to pay his medical costs as he continued his recovery from long-term absence.
 Holden signed for Port Vale on 29 July 2022.
-He made his debut for the club the following day, though dropped out of the team in mid-August and would miss some weeks of the season due to a "minor setback" of an injury.
+He made his debut for the club the following day, though dropped out of the team in mid-August and missed some weeks of the season due to a "minor setback" of an injury.
 He recovered and contributed with an assist during a 2–1 win over Barnsley in the EFL Trophy Round of 32 on 23 November.
+David Flitcroft, the club's director of football, confirmed that the player's contract would not be renewed beyond June 2023.